A girlfriend and I were discussing the previous

 Now they've been rowing all night, probably taking

+turns at it, and are probably quite fatigued.
 Jesus has just spoken comforting words to them, saying "It is I." Peter answered him, ... this is a Hebraism meaning

 an address (response) was expected, and